Robbie Chosen

-Chosen Anderson (born May 9, 1993), known as Robert Steven Anderson until 2023, is an American football wide receiver who is a free agent.
-He played college football at Temple.
-Anderson was signed by the New York Jets as an undrafted free agent in 2016.
+Robbie Chosen (born Robby Anderson; May 9, 1993), previously known as Robbie Anderson and briefly Chosen Anderson, is an American professional football wide receiver for the Washington Commanders of the National Football League (NFL).
+He played college football for the Temple Owls and was signed by the New York Jets as an undrafted free agent in 2016 and has also played in the NFL for the Carolina Panthers, Arizona Cardinals, Miami Dolphins, and San Francisco 49ers.

-Formerly known as Robby Anderson, he legally modified his first name to Robbie Anderson in 2022.
-In February 2023, he again legally changed his first name to "Chosen."

-Early years
+Early life

-Born in Fair Lawn, New Jersey, Anderson moved to South Florida as a child.

-Anderson attended and played high school football at South Plantation High School.
+Anderson was born on May 9, 1993, in Fair Lawn, New Jersey, and later moved to South Florida as a child.
+He attended and played football at South Plantation High School.

 College career

 Anderson committed to Temple University to play college football for the Temple Owls over offers from other schools including Illinois, Indiana, and Marshall.
 After redshirting his first year in Philadelphia, Anderson saw time on special teams during his redshirt-freshman season and practiced primarily as a defensive back.
 Following Matt Rhule's hiring as Temple's head coach, Anderson switched to wide receiver in 2013 and caught 44 passes for 791 receiving yards and nine touchdowns.
 In the 2013 season, Anderson set a Temple school-record for receiving yards in a game with 239 against SMU.
 Anderson missed the 2014 season, however, due to academic eligibility issues.
 Anderson spent 2014 taking classes at a community college in Florida.
 Anderson returned to Temple for his senior season in 2015 season and had 70 catches for 939 yards.
 Anderson's reception and yardage totals were the second most ever by a Temple player in school history.
 Anderson was selected to the Eastern College Athletic Conference All-Conference team and Third Team All-Conference team by Phil Steele in recognition of his senior season.
 Following his senior season, Anderson was selected to play in the 2016 East–West Shrine Game.